dkubeai/langrunner/README.md

 - FlagEmbedding Fine-Tuning

-  Navigate to the sentence_transformers directory and run:
+  Navigate to the flagembedding directory and run:

   ```bash
   cd examples/llama_index/flagembedding